knocklabs/docs/pages/send-and-manage-data/environments.md

 Knock uses a model whereby all changes to the production environment must be **promoted** and cannot be made directly.
 This means that changes have to be staged and tested before being rolled out (similar to a git based workflow).

-A typical workflow in Knock looks like:
+A typical deployment lifecycle in Knock looks like:

-1. Introduce any backend changes to support a new Notification (users, lists, and preference properties)
+1. Introduce any backend changes to support a new workflow (users, lists, and preference properties)
-2. Build the Notification workflow in a dev environment in Knock
+2. Build the workflow in a dev environment in Knock
 3. Test the workflow
-4. When you're ready to go live, promote the Notification to production
+4. When you're ready to go live, promote the workflow to production

 ## Environment-based access controls